 - 1 tablespoon milk

-Bake for 12–15 minutes, until deeply golden brown.
+Bake 12–15 minutes, until deep golden brown.
+Not pale.
+Not light caramel.
+Deep.
+Brown.

-- Cheese Pretzels: Sprinkle shredded cheddar or parmesan before baking
+- Cheese pretzels — sprinkle shredded sharp cheddar or parmesan on top before baking

 Serving Suggestions